 From S1 until the end of S3, all pupils will experience a broad general education where they will work across the experiences and outcomes of Curriculum for Excellence.

 In S1, pupils will attend CDT for one period per week, and S2 will see pupils taking two periods of CDT every week.
-S2 pupils can also choose to take one extra period per week of CDT based work as part of Peak Performance, focussing on STEM (Science, Technology, Engineering and Maths).
+S2 pupils can also choose to take one extra period per week of CDT based work as part of Peak Performance, focusing on STEM (Science, Technology, Engineering and Maths).

 In S1, pupils will cover a broad range of work including sketching and rendering; designing and manufacturing of a plastic thermometer, a wooden spatula, and a metal key fob.
 Time is also spent on 3D CAD.

 In S2, pupils build on the experiences gained in S1 and are exposed to deeper learning within the technologies area.
 Pupils will cover various units of work including further study on 3D CAD, 3D printing, designing and manufacturing a Charles Rennie Mackintosh style trinket box, headphone stand and candle holder.

 In S3, pupils are given the opportunity to choose which two of the Technologies pathways they wish to specialise in.
 For full details of the choices available, see the S3 Coursing Handbook.
 Courses in S3 will deliver experiences and outcomes, which will prepare pupils for appropriate National Qualifications in S4.